 This Committee is tasked with the evaluation of EICs seeking second term re-appointments and with guiding the ad hoc sub-committees it creates to search for new Editors-in-Chief.

-Members: Adrian Scoica, Holly Rushmeier, Josh Tenenberg, Jack Davidson, Joe Konstan, Laura Lander, Diane Crawford, Scott Delman
+Members: Adrian Scoica, Josh Tenenberg, Louiqa Raschid, Jack Davidson, Joe Konstan, Adelinde M. Uhrmacher, Laura Lander, Diane Crawford, Scott Delman, Divesh Srivastava

 New Publications Committee

 This Committee has two major functions.
 The first is to make a general assessment of gaps in ACM’s entire publishing portfolio and to identify hot research topics.